 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships and aid as you pursue a Geography degree.

-As someone who has an interest in the world around you, you might notice things like changes in landscape, where people build in relation to natural landforms, and various concentrations of cultures in certain areas of the country.
-You might notice these things but wonder why they are this way.
-If this is true, a degree in geography might be for you.
 Geography is the relationship between human beings and their environment.
 Geographers study the where and why of places, and this involves much more than just memorizing state capitals.
 Maps play a big part in showing geographic information.
-At Wayne State, you’ll research things like physical landscapes, cultural similarities and differences, and population patterns.
+In the Geography degree program at Wayne State, you’ll research things like physical landscapes, cultural similarities and differences, and population patterns.
 You’ll learn how to use computer-mapping software, called a geographic information system (GIS), to show and help you understand your findings.
-With a geography degree, you’ll be ready to take on a variety of careers with your understanding the world and how people relate to the environment.
+With a Geography degree, you’ll be ready to take on a variety of careers with your understanding of the world and how people relate to the environment.

 Percent of recent WSC graduates employed or in graduate school